JuliusCode/MP4MUSEUM/README.md

 __todo__

---detect and use alsa usb sound cards-- use alsa.txt on /boot partition
+detect and use alsa usb sound cards -> use alsa.txt on /boot partition

 motion sensor triggered playback